Why is MIM not going away?

 Oxford Computer Group UK is part of an international family of companies that has been helping organizations with identity management across the world for over two decades.

-• Our knowledge of MIM is unparalleled – but our expertise extends throughout the Microsoft identity stack, including Entra.
+• Our knowledge of MIM is unparalleled – but our expertise extends throughout the Microsoft identity stack, including Microsoft Entra.

 • Our consultants have many decades of Microsoft identity management experience, and offer a safe and expert pair of hands to organizations from all industry sectors.